Ljiljana Crepajac

-Ljiljana Crepajac (Serbian Cyrillic: Љиљана Црепајац) (born 1931, died 2018) was a Serbian classical scholar, philologist, and a full-time professor at the University of Belgrade Faculty of Philosophy on the subject Historical grammar of Old Greek; she was the head of the Department of Classical Sciences (since 1994), and she has been a full professor since 1987.
+Ljiljana Crepajac (Serbian Cyrillic: Љиљана Црепајац) (1931-2018) was a Serbian classical scholar, philologist, and a full professor at the University of Belgrade Faculty of Philosophy where she taught historical grammar of Old Greek; she was the head of the Department of Classics (since 1994), and she has been a full professor since 1987.

 Crepajac graduated from the Faculty of Philosophy, University of Belgrade, where she received a PhD; she obtained her MA degree at the University of Copenhagen.
 She was fluent in English, German, Russian, Italian and French, as well as in Latin and Old Greek.